Illinois Route 137: Amstutz Expressway

-The Amstutz Expressway has a history of planning (which mostly did not come to fruition) and films.

-The southern portion of the proposed expressway (FAP 437) would have traveled from around the I-94 (Tri-State Tollway)/IL 137 (Buckley Road) interchange to the Grand Avenue interchange.
-Back then, the expressway ended at Grand Avenue.

-It was built in the 1970s to ease traffic in Waukegan’s downtown area, but is now also known as the "road to nowhere".
+The Amstutz Expressway was built in the 1970s in an attempt to ease traffic in Waukegan’s downtown area, but is now also known as the "road to nowhere".
 The 2.9 mi, four-lane highway was intended to be a connecting route for the downtown area, but a critical link through the neighboring village of North Chicago was never built, and the factories that the expressway was designed to serve have since closed.
 Today, the thoroughfare carries fewer than 15,000 vehicles per day.
 Because it is used so little, this short stretch of highway has been the setting for filming such movies and television programs as Groundhog Day, The Blues Brothers, The Ice Harvest, Batman Begins, and Chicago Fire.

+At one point, the expressway was proposed to extend south from Grand Avenue to I-94 (Tri-State Tollway); the extension was designated as Federal-Aid Primary (FAP) 437.
+At that time, the expressway ended at Grand Avenue.
+However, the expressway was only extended south to Genesee Street in 1992.

 In the early 2000s, proposals were made to remove the expressway, thus narrowing the space needed for roadway, and then moving the nearby railroad right-of-way to the unused expressway land as part of a revitalization project for the lakefront area.
-Illinois 137 follows the entire length of the expressway, and received this designation in 1994 when Illinois 137 was extended north to the Wisconsin state line.
+IL 137 follows the entire length of the expressway, and received this designation in 1994 when IL 137 was extended north to the Wisconsin state line.

 The Amstutz Expressway was named after Mel Amstutz, a former Lake County Highway Superintendent.
 In 2007, legislation was pending in the Illinois General Assembly to rename the expressway, Bobby Thompson Expressway, after the former mayor of North Chicago.
 The bill received unanimous support in the Illinois House of Representatives, but has not yet been voted on by the Illinois Senate.
 This name change took effect in 2010.